 Once you have received your driver’s license and signed your name, you have agreed to abide by Florida’s Implied Consent Law.
 This law provides that, as part of using your privilege to drive, you consent to a blood, breath, or urine test to indicate your blood alcohol content or drug content at the time you were driving.
-If an accused driver refuses to take a BAC test, the Department of Highway Safety and Motor Vehicles (DHSMV) in Florida will take immediate administrative actions against their license.
+If an accused driver refuses to take a BAC test, the Department of Highway Safety and Motor Vehicles (DHSMV) in Florida will take immediate administrative actions against

 What should I know about implied consent?

 When a driver is stopped for DUI, a police officer may ask them to submit to preliminary tests.
 These are roadside sobriety tests, which will work to examine the motor skills of the driver and see if they match with the known motor impairments of someone with an elevated BAC.
 An officer may also ask you to take a breath test on the side of the road.
 Unless you have been formally placed in custody for driving under the influence, you can politely refuse to take any of these tests.